 Industrial electrolyzers are a cleaner method of producing hydrogen than SMR – electrolysis produces no greenhouse gases in the production of hydrogen (providing a renewable energy source is used), whereas SMR produces between 10 -17 T of carbon dioxide per 1 T of hydrogen.

 Nel Hydrogen is an industry leader in the supply of industrial-scale electrolyzers.
-Their Proton OnSite M Series of electrolyzers are capable of economically generating between 100 NM3 to 400 NM3 of hydrogen per hour.
-In addition, Nel Hydrogen can also provide turnkey PEM or Alkaline containerized solutions, which can generate 50-300 NM3 per hour and alkaline electrolyzer solutions which can generate 50 NM3 per hour, as well as multi-electrolyzer systems.
+Their Proton Exchange Menbrane (PEM) M Series electrolyzers are capable of economically generating between 103-413 NM3 per hour of hydrogen gas.
+In addition, Nel Hydrogen can provide Alkaline electrolyser solutions which can generate 50-1,000 NM3 per hour of hydrogen gas and turnkey PEM or Alkaline containerized solutions which can generate 50-492 NM3 per hour of hydrogen gas.